WURFL/wurfl-microservice-client-nodejs/README.md

         }
     }
     separate()
+    // Get some data using wmclient

-    // Get all the device manufacturers, and print the first twenty let deviceMakes = await client.getAllDeviceMakes()
+    // Get all the device manufacturers, and print the first twenty returned let deviceMakes = await client.getAllDeviceMakes()
     let limit = 20
     console.log("Print the first " + limit + " Brand of " + deviceMakes.length)